7junky/potato/README.md

 # potato

-Potato is a simple HTTP framework written for rust.
+Potato is a simple HTTP framework for rust.

 ## Example
 ```rust